raisedadead/ama/README.md

 ### How about Twitter?

-Yes, twitter is cool too.
-My DMs, are open.
-And while, you are there, give me a follow :wink:.
+Yes, why not?
+My DMs are open.
+Give me a follow :wink:.
+I tweet (and retweet fun stuff).

 > <https://twitter.com/raisedadead>